 Three platforms dominate enterprise transportation management.
 Oracle OTM, Blue Yonder TMS, and SAP Transportation Management collectively handle the logistics of hundreds of Fortune 500 companies.
 But they are not interchangeable — choosing the wrong one can mean a multi-year, multi-million dollar misalignment.
-We’ve ranked them, scored them, and delivered the unfiltered verdict.
+We’ve ranked them, scored them, and delivered the unfiltered verdict — and added a fourth contender, Zoree Smart TMS, the agile alternative built to beat the incumbents on the two things they struggle with most: cost of implementation and ease of customization.

 How We Evaluated